 This is the most common method of measuring for underfloor heating installation.

-Step one: Measure the total floor area of the room in which the underfloor heating will be used.
-Make sure this is done in metres.
+Measure the total floor area of the room in which the underfloor heating will be used.
+Do this in metres.

 Length x width = total floor area in m 2